au QuaStation - Part 8 - Setting up Resilio Sync

 curl -L https://linux-packages.resilio.com/resilio-sync/key.asc | sudo apt-key add

-sudo apt-get install resilio-sync
+sudo apt-get update sudo apt-get install resilio-sync

 nano /etc/resilio-sync/config.json